LaurenSchwartzenburg/HRVatlasLisence/README.md

 # HRVatlasLisence
 Lisence for HRVatlas

-For collaborations and use please read the lisence Contact Lauren Schwartzenburg on LinkedIn messenger at linkedin.com/in/laurenschwartzenburg with inquries.
+For collaborations and use please read the lisence.

+Contact Lauren Schwartzenburg on LinkedIn messenger at linkedin.com/in/laurenschwartzenburg with inquries.